Aston Martin Vanquish: Second generation (2012–2018)

-Project AM310 Concept (2012)

 The second-generation Gaydon-built "Vanquish" (the "V12" part of the name was dropped for this generation of cars) started life as the Project AM310 Concept and was unveiled at the 2012 Concorso d'Eleganza Villa d'Este held on the shores of Lake Como, Italy.
-The concept car was based on the latest generation of the VH platform that had debuted in the DB-9, and then evolved into the V8 and V12 Vantage, DBS, Virage V12, and Rapide.
+The concept car was based on the latest generation of the VH platform that had debuted in the DB9, and then evolved into the V8 and V12 Vantage, DBS, Virage V12, and Rapide.
 It was internally known as project VH310.
 It included a tweaked version of Aston Martin's familiar grille and headlight design and a more pronounced bulge in the bonnet – with One-77-inspired flourishes saved for the sides and the rear, the side vents run almost to the door handles (shared with the One-77), new rear light design shared with the One-77, and a 5.9-litre V12 engine that has a power output of 558 PS.
 Aston Martin later announced that the concept would be put into production as the all-new Vanquish.